AMPATH Attachment Report – 2012

 DATA COLLECTION

-Data collection took place in the MTRH ward, divided into four wards (men, women, amenorrhea, and tumor).
-Data was collected only if the patient was an S or S-exposed child.
-Information was gathered from the inpatient registration form, including patient name, date of admission, discharge date, chief complaints, impression, discharge diagnosis, orders, and prophylaxis.
-Data was then entered into AMPATH's system using a questionnaire.
+Data collection took place in the MTRH ward, divided into four wards.
+Data was collected only if the patient was an S or S-exposed child from inpatient registration forms.

 DATA ENTRY

-Information collected was entered into the AMPATH database, which includes patient registration and visit details.
-The database checks for duplicates and provides feedback if a patient has a readmission, showing previous visit information.
+Information collected was entered into the AMPATH database, which checks for duplicates and provides feedback on readmissions.

 DATA EDITING AND RETRIEVAL